OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

 ### Clark electrode polarographic sensor (SBE 43, SBE 43F and SBE 63)
 The SBE 43, SBE 43F and SBE 63 are individually calibrated with a calibration drift rates of less than 0.5% over 1000 h of operation.
-These sensors have been used in Seagliders and Spray and also in morrings and Argo floats.
+These sensors have been used in Seagliders and Spray and also in moorings and Argo floats.
 Sensors are designed for use in a CTD’s pumped flow path, providing optimal correlation with CTD measurements.
 Elapsed time between the CTD and associated oxygen measurement is easily quantified, and corrected for, in post-processing.
 The black plenum and plumbing’s black tubing blocks light, reducing in-situ algal growth.